 1) What do I need to bring with me when I attend my assessment?

-It is important to bring your driving licence (card and paper part) if you have it.
+It is important to bring your driving licence if you have it.
 If you do not have a driving licence, you should bring some proof of identification.
-You should also bring a packed lunch, medication and reading glasses if applicable.
+You should bring any medication you need to take during the time you are with us, together with any glasses needed for driving and reading and hearing aids if applicable.

 2) How long will my assessment take?